MicrosoftDocs/security/security-docs/zero-trust/adopt/meet-regulatory-compliance-requirements.md

 - Download a copy of the Excel file from the article.

 After updating, republish the updated Excel file in the Download Center.

+For updates that affect text in the Adoption Scenario Plan Phase Grid download, your options are:

+- Locate the source Visio file in internal storage.
+- Download a copy of the Visio file from the article.

+After updating, republish the updated Adoption Scenario Plan Phase Grid Visio and PDF files in the Download Center.

 For new articles in this content set, please: